Coaches and Staff

 Marketing & Development

 Penny graduated from the University of Denver in 2005 with a bachelor’s degree in Psychology and Communications.
-Having grown up in Baltimore, Maryland, she moved to Anchorage in 2005 and has worked in all facets of the marketing and communications fields for both private, public and non-profit sectors.
+She grew up in Baltimore, MD and moved to Anchorage in 2005 having worked in all facets of the marketing and communications fields for both private, public and non-profit sectors.
 Penny started working for APUNSC in 2019.
 She is proud to provide support for APUNSC through fundraising, marketing, communications, and other management for the ski center.
 Growing up, Penny played every sport thrown her way and became a competitive ice dancer.
 She along with her ice dancing partner were the 1998 U.S. Novice Ice Dancing National Champions moving onto compete internationally on the World Junior Circuit for the U.S. Figure Skating Team.
 While skating competitively, she trained at the University of Delaware.
 Penny learned to cross-country ski when she lived in Colorado and the juxtaposition between skating and skate skiing was natural transition.
 Penny has a love for coaching and working with all age groups.
 She has coached and taught ice skating and sailing since 1999 while in Baltimore & Colorado, and is currently a youth soccer coach with the Boys & Girls club in Anchorage.
 In her spare time, Penny loves to spend time with her 2 children, Eloise and Abe, and husband, Dale camping, boating, fishing, skiing, skating, traveling and anything else that revolves around fun in the outdoors.